MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 Goddamn that’s a nice subtle green gradient.
 Real nice.

-Anyway, R1 would push that label stack onto the packet, then send this packet to R2, who would see label 25, pop it, and forward the packet to R3 with just a three-label stack.
+Anyway, R1 will push this label stack onto the packet, then send this packet to R2, who would see label 25, pop it, and forward the packet to R3 with just a three-label stack.

 R3 will receive this packet, look at the new top label of 16, pop it, and forward it to R8.
 R8 does the same on label 24, popping it and sending the packet to R9.

-You surely noticed that R8 and R9 are using the same label, but that’s fine – remember these labels are generated by the local router, and only have meaning to that router.
+You surely noticed that R8 and R9 are using the same label.
+That’s fine – remember these labels are generated by the local router, and only have meaning to that router.
+Once again, we see why these are described as local segments.
+R1 has awareness of them, and this is how R1 was able to create this label stack.
+However, they only have local meaning to the specific router that advertised them.

 So then, if R1 wanted to create that precise LSP, it no longer has to “request” that the LSP be brought up, like it would in RSVP.
 Instead, R1 already knows everything it needs to send the traffic a specific way, thanks to the information received in IS-IS or OSPF.